 However, in the case that there is a court order which requires you to hand over your funds to a creditor, the trustee is legally obliged to step in and protect the trust’s assets.
 This is because the Trustee’s primary duty is to the trust, and so can refuse to cooperate with the grantor if they are deemed to be acting under duress.

 A Trust is based upon a written agreement between three parties:

-A Trust provide one of the most powerful forms of asset protection from creditors and lawsuits against one’s estate.
+A Trust provides one of the most powerful forms of asset security from creditors and lawsuits against one’s estate.
 Due to the legal structure of Asset Protect Trusts, it is difficult for external parties to win claims against the assets.
 In addition, it can help to avoid legal cases altogether and provide good leverage for settlement agreements.

-An APT is not recognized as a separate taxable entity.
+An asset protection trust is not recognized as a separate taxable entity.
 It is a “grantor trust”, which means that the income is reported directly to the beneficiaries for tax return purposes.
-This means that it is effectively the same as holding the funds in one’s own name for tax purposes, whilst providing the type of asset protection that comes with holding one’s assets in a separate legal entity.
+This means that it is effectively the same as holding the funds in one’s own name for tax purposes, whilst providing the type of asset security that comes with holding one’s assets in a separate legal entity.

 The benefit is that it is completely tax neutral and will not incur additional taxes above one’s own tax obligations.
 The Trust can also pass on its real estate and mortgage interest tax deductions to beneficiaries’ personal tax returns.

 Asset protection trusts work well as Estate Planning tools.
 Estate planning provisions can be a part of the trust structure, and the trustee is legally obliged to protect the estate’s assets and ensure that it is passed on to the relevant heirs.

 Family members and other inheritors can be made discretionary beneficiaries of the trust for greater privacy and protection.
 Well-structured trusts can also help to minimize estate taxes.